HarryPaniccc/DnD/Session Notes/Eclipse/Eclipse Campaign Journal.md

 # Plot Summary
 The town of [[Nethendell]] sits on the southern side of the pass that separates the northern [[Zitrumea]] regions from the central.
 Living in the shadow of the [[Tower of Yierdur]], the people of Nethendell have lived a peaceful life.
 The town is built above an ancient temple to [[Sehanine]].

 Talk of Orcs in the hills have sent a stir among the townsfolk, and though the lord vassal of Nethendell has fallen ill, his son, [[Lord Eskel Tormont]], has assured the townsfolk of safety.
-A false hope, as the village near the town fell to an army of goblins, and now the town has come under seige of an army of goblinoids, lead by [[Bloodlord Mehron]] with hom Eskel is in league.
+A false hope, as the village near the town fell to an army of goblins, and now the town has come under seige of an army of goblinoids, lead by [[Bloodlord Mehron]] with whome Eskel is in league.

 > He seeks some kinda something idfk

-Now with Nethendell under seige, the survivors fled to a forgotten fortress in a mountain overlooking the valley.
+Now with Nethendell under seige, the survivors fled to a forgotten mine in a mountain overlooking the valley.

 > Lesser house under [[Unnamed Stark House Equivalent]] are vassals of this region, and lord

-Nethendell sits on top an ancient temple to [[Sehanine]].

 # Act 1
 The group start in a ransacked town and fight their way out, looking to find some kind of baring on the world.
 This act will have them escaping [[Nethendell]] and